 Hypertension and Hearing Loss

-Many studies link untreated hypertension and hearing loss.
-Know how your blood pressure can affect your hearing, read the article.
+Many studies link untreated hypertension with hearing loss.

-Communication is an important aspect of human life and the sense of hearing is very important for any kind of communication.
-Hypertension is an independant risk factor for hearing loss as it alters the microcirculation in the inner ear and thus degeneration of the inner ear.
+Communication is an important aspect of human life, and the sense of hearing is very important for any kind of communication.
+Hypertension is an independent risk factor for hearing loss as it alters the microcirculation in the inner ear, thus causing degeneration of the inner ear.

 Hypertension is a silent disease, but people may present with the following signs.